mrismanaziz/Reforestation/README.md

-## What do you call a magician who has lost their magic?
-Ian.
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."